weinitor/BuildAHopper/README.md

 Interestingly, both systems share the same equations of motion.
 The key difference lies in how we inject energy into the system.
 Instead of relying on the ground to transfer energy, we will utilize an actuator attached to the pogo stick.
-While muscle exertion is the primary actuator in living beings, artificial systems require a different approach; such as using motors, linear actuators, and pneumatic actuators to generate or dissipate energy.
+While muscle exertion is the primary actuator in living beings, artificial systems require a different approach, such as using motors, linear actuators, and pneumatic actuators to generate or dissipate energy.

 <p align="center">
 <img src="figs/fig4.png" alt="Verticle hopper with thrust" height="300"/>
 </p>

 There are two popular methods for building a pogo stick - using a linear (coil) spring or a pneumatic spring.
-Pneumatic springs are capable of delivering more force to the system than linear springs and are ideal for tasks requiring higher loading.
+Pneumatic springs can deliver more force to the system than linear springs and are ideal for tasks requiring higher loading.
 On the other hand, linear springs are more sensitive and have a higher bandwidth, making them a better choice for agile tasks.
 Since the mechanisms are different, control strategies also vary.
 In this context, we will simulate several actuator models to determine our control input $u(t)$ for different mechanisms.